Network-Device-Independent Certification of Causal Nonseparability: Discussion

-\textit{Discussion.---} As we emphasised, our certification of causal nonseparability is \textit{device-independent}, in the sense that it does not assume any knowledge about the underlying process or operations involved.
+As we emphasised, our certification of causal nonseparability is \textit{device-independent}, in the sense that it does not assume any knowledge about the underlying process or operations involved.
 Every element involved in the protocol is treated as a (quantum) black box with classical inputs and outputs, and all conclusions are drawn from the observed correlations.
 However, we called it \textit{network-device-independent} to differentiate it from the standard approach to DI certification, which requires the violation of a causal inequality~\cite{oreshkov12}.
 Indeed, our approach differs from the standard one as it assumes a network structure involving two separated untrusted parties, each independently performing operations on a system that is independently shared with a party involved in the process being certified.
+In the black-box picture this corresponds to an assumption on the connectivity of the boxes allowing systems to be shared, and thereby correlations to be generated.
 Moreover, unlike the standard approach which certifies causal indefiniteness in a theory-independent manner, our method certifies the theory-dependent notion of causal nonseparability.
 Indeed, it is based on the violation of a witness inequality by a causally nonseparable process matrix and on the self-testing of quantum input states through the maximal quantum violation of Bell inequalities.
 It thus assumes the validity of quantum theory and of its extension through the process matrix formalism.
 This, and the simple \textit{network} structural assumption, is what allows one to certify---without trusting any device---the causal nonseparability of process matrices which cannot violate a causal inequality, such as the quantum switch~\cite{araujo15,oreshkov16}.